graphics-and-imaging-lab/material-appearance-similarity/userstudy_sampling/README.md

 # answers is a np.array of integers with size (N, 3) containing all the
 # triplets answered until now in the user studies (N).
 The triplets are
 # stored as first the reference, and then the pair that the participants
 # choose from.
-The array stores,  the class of each stimuli for each triplet.
+The array stores,  the class (as an integer) of each stimuli for each triplet.
-# Note that the class is an integer with maximum value len(input_dat)
+# Note that the class is an integer with maximum value len(input_data).
+Therefore, answers[0, 0]
+# gives me the class of the reference stimulus of the triplet with index 0. if I access
+# input_data[answers[0, 0]], I am getting the url of that element.
 # agreement is a np.array of size (N, 2) that stores the number of users
 # that answered each pair. agreement[x, 0] corresponds to the number of
 # users that have answered the stimuli answers[x, 1].
-answers, agreement = None # here goes the code to read the answers from the user study
+answers, agreement = # here goes the code to read the answers from the user study

 # here we split the answers that have equal and different agreement.
 # Equal agreement means that the same number of participants have choosen
 # both pairs (agreement[x,0] == agreement[x,1]).
 Both keep the same format
 # as the answers array.
-answers_equal, answers_diff = None # here goes the code to split the answers
+answers_equal, answers_diff = # here goes the code to split the answers
 ```

 #### How to interpret the output